ithot-all/android-business/README.md

 # android-transmit
-:fire: A series of Android application layer transport protocols
+:fire: A series of Android business type libraries